-Hotels are dynamic environments that require efficient, safe, and aesthetically pleasing transportation solutions to cater to guests’ needs.
+In order to meet the needs of guests, hotels—which are dynamic environments—need transportation options that are effective, secure, and pleasing to the eye.
 Elevators play a crucial role in this setup, ensuring smooth vertical transportation for both guests and staff.

 1. Passenger Elevators